sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 | Threshold Otsu | 0.718 |
 | Threshold Yen | 0.696 |

+TODO: add Ladder Networks and Unsupervised Pretraining to Related Work

 #### Unsupervised Pretraining
 One way to use the benefits of Denoising Autoencoders is by pretraining.